Superwolf6099/Customized-H43/README.md

-## H43 .MD FILE WROTE BY FYTEX NOT ME BUT I EDITED IT!
+## H43 .MD FILE AND 99% OF THE CODE WROTE BY FYTEX NOT ME BUT I EDITED IT!
 INFO FROM ME AT THE BOTTOM!

+## Update info -Wolf
+Next possible updates
+Command input prefix H43 to WB
+Renaming servers when you destroy/spam to "GET FUCKED BY WOLF" Attempting to fix previous server name glitch

 ## Download